-Your first goal is to pay off your tax debt.
+Your first goal is to pay off your tax liability.
 If you do, you can get the tax lien released.
-The IRS releases a tax lien thirty days after the tax debt is paid in full.
+The IRS releases a tax lien thirty days after the tax bill is paid in full.
 But “released” doesn’t mean “removed;” it’s still a matter of public record.
 You can apply to have it withdrawn—which removes it from the public record—if you are in compliance on all your tax returns (personal and business) in the past three years and you are current on your estimated tax payments and federal tax deposits, as required.

 You may also be able to get the lien withdrawn before it is paid in full.
 How?
-You’ll need to enter into an installment agreement to pay your tax debt in five years or less, and agree to have the payments automatically deducted from your bank account.
-The amount owed can’t be more than $25,000.
+You’ll need to enter into a direct debit installment agreement to pay your tax debt in five years or less, meaning you agree to have the payments automatically deducted from your bank account.
+The owed tax obligation can’t be more than $25,000.
 After three direct debit payments on this program, you may apply to have the lien withdrawn.
 (For specific details, see IRS Form 12277).

 Once it’s been withdrawn you can notify the credit reporting agencies with a copy of the document you received from the IRS confirming the withdrawal.
 Generally they will stop reporting it, though there is no federal law that limits how long they can appear on business credit reports.

 How can you prevent a business tax lien?